-The two beautiful Northeastern states are travellers’ haven with numerous paradoxical attractions in its fold.
-These travel destinations are known for their tranquility, serenity, and incomparable natural beauty.
+Assam & Meghalaya the two beautiful Northeastern states are travellers’ haven with numerous paradoxical attractions in its fold.
+These travel destinations are known for their tranquillity, serenity, and incomparable natural beauty.
 Wanderers who have seen north-eastern India know that it is like a paradise.
 The vast stretches of green away from the hustle-bustle of city life, the clouds floating amongst hills and magical mist-laden waterfalls, and extremely friendly and welcoming people make it feel like you’re in another country altogether.

 While the sisters have their similarities, here we would like to portray the differences between the two.
 As we see Assam and Meghalaya from the perspective of an observer with a keen eye, we would notice that are differences between both of them.